phillipgr4vy/gr4vy-docs/guides/buyers/index.md

 slug: /buyers
 ---

-In Gr4vy, a buyer represents a merchant's customer, the shopper who's performing a checkout and making a purchase.
+In Gr4vy, a **buyer** represents your customer.
+This is the shopper who's performing a checkout and making a purchase.

 ## Features

-A buyer can be used by a merchant to:
+A buyer can be used to perform the following tasks.

-* Display a human readable name (`display_name`) for a buyer in the Gr4vy admin panel
+* Display a human readable name (`display_name`) for a buyer in the Gr4vy admin panel when browing transactions.
-* Associate multiple stored payment methods with a single user
+* Associate multiple stored payment methods (cards, PayPal, etc) with a single customer.
-* Initialize **Gr4vy Embed** with the buyer ID, automatically displaying the buyer's previously stored payment methods, allowing for faster checkout.
+* Initialize [Gr4vy Embed](/guides/embed) with the buyer ID to automatically displaying the buyer's previously stored payment methods, allowing for faster checkout.